jonescompneurolab/hnn-tutorials/coregui_alpha_and_beta/coregui_alpha_and_beta.md

 <div class="stylefig"  style="max-width:550px;">

-<h3>Figure 6</h3>
+<h3>Figure 7</h3>

 <a href="images/OnlyRhythmicProx_Spect.png"><img src="images/OnlyRhythmicProx_Spect.png"/></a>
 </div>

-While this exploration with proximal drive is only useful in understanding how subthreshold rhythmic inputs impact the current dipole produced by the circuit, several features of the waveform and spectrogram of the signal do not match the recorded data shown in Figures 1and 2.
+While this exploration with proximal drive is only useful in understanding how subthreshold rhythmic inputs impact the current dipole produced by the circuit, several features of the waveform and spectrogram of the signal do not match the recorded data shown in Figures 1 and 2.
 Next, we explore the impact of rhythmic distal inputs only (step 2), and then a combination of the two (step 3).

 <a id="toc_two"></a>